zmh-program/code-statistic/README.md

 [![Deeptrain's Github Stats](https://stats.deeptrain.net/repo/zmh-program/Deeptrain)](https://github.com/zmh-program/code-statistic)

 > **Warning**
-> By default, we can't get the data of private repo, please use your own [token](https://github.com/settings/tokens/new) to deploy.
+> by default, we can't get the data of private repo, please use your own [token](https://github.com/settings/tokens/new) to deploy.
 Don't forget to check the box to access your private repositories!

 ## 🥝 Dark Theme
 Very easy, just add `?theme=dark` after it in any kind of card!